maxmurdoch/flock/src/pages/index.md

       I hate drones.
 But I have one.
 And I insure my property because I'm a responsible adult.
 Flock are the best drone insurers.
 I use Flock.
 howFlockWorks:
+  description: >-
-  description: 'Insuring your drone flight has never been easier.
-Simply tap, tap, take off!'
+    Insuring your drone flight has never been easier.
+Get covered in under 30 seconds with just a few taps.
   listOfHow:
     - image: images/uploads/phone--flight-details@2x.png
       text: >-